-A fairly common, sometimes brightly coloured, Waxcap found growing in grassy locations from summer until late Autumn.
+A fairly common, sometimes brightly coloured Waxcap found growing in grassy locations from summer until late Autumn.
 As the name suggests, the mushroom becomes black where touched or completely black after some days and will be found in that condition for many weeks.
 Although listed in most guides as edible this mushroom is not recommended.

 |Average Mushroom height (CM)

 |Average Cap width (CM)

 Starting white to yellow but soon turning black with age or handling.
 Has tiny lateral ‘ribs’ between the gills which are fairly wide spaced.
 Fairly crowded and free of the stem to slightly joined (adnexed).

 1-10 cm long, 0.2-1.5 cm diameter.
 Yellow to orange particularly towards the top, off white to grey lower down and vertically fibrillose.
 As with all parts of this mushroom the stem will turn black when handled or left to mature.

 There are several potential Waxcap look-a-likes but if it turns black on handling it is the Blackening Waxcap or one of its many variants.

 The Blackening Waxcap and the Conical Waxcap were considered two distinct species but it is now thought one is a variant.
-They are now Hygrocybe conica and Hygrocybe conica var. nigresens.
+They are now Hygrocybe conica and Hygrocybe conica var. nigrescens.
 There are many variants of the Blackening Waxcap but these have not all been identified individually yet.